Effective pacing can make a huge difference to your race time.

 Similarly, if you’re running a race over hilly terrain, your pace will be slightly slower and mixed than what it would be on flat roads.

 In order to work out your pace for a long run, I suggest you use a running pace equivalency calculator like the Luke Humphrey Running pace calculator.

 This will help you determine your race pace from 5k to marathon distance.

 How to track pace while running

 Have you ever noticed that elite runners rarely wear running watches to dictate their pace?
-This is because they have become so good at judging their pace instinctively.

 If you’re not an elite runner like the rest of us and need more help to track your pace on your run, then I suggest you invest in GPS technology.

 GPS is so effective because it tracks every second of your run and gives you real time data about your running performance so you can keep tabs on it throughout.